KDE/documentation-docs-kdenlive-org/glossary.rst

       A special widget allowing to keyframe the speed of a clip to achieve effects like speed ramping.
 See :ref:`effects-time_remapping`.

    Timeline
-      The central part of Kdenlive.
+      The :doc:`central part</user_interface/timeline>` of Kdenlive.
 This is where all the editing takes place.
 Keeps a chronological sequence of the clips and the relations to each other through tracks and compositions.
 Can be zoomed.
 See also :ref:`sequence` for nested timelines.

    Timeline Ruler
       Sits right above the tracks and displays the time code information (default notation is hh:mm:ss:ff, can be switched to frames) as well as any currently defined timeline :term:`zone` and/or preview render zone.
 See :ref:`timeline_ruler`.